kashicommodore/dwmud/docs/page1.md

 *The `$arg:all$` bit means either 'use the word I put after the alias' (`c rat` becomes `consider rat`)...*
 *OR if I did not use any word - use 'all' instead. (`c` becomes `consider all`)*

-I like to make varients of this command to quickly consider my target (who I am alrady fighting), or the wounded too.
+I like to make variants of this command to quickly consider my target (who I am already fighting), or the wounded too.
 Try these.
 ```
 alias ca consider all
 alias set category ca General